-The right set of disinflationary policies, those aimed at reducing inflation, depends on the causes of inflation.
+The right set of anti-inflation policies, those aimed at reducing inflation, depends on the causes of inflation.
 If the economy has overheated, central banks-if they are committed to ensuring price stability-can implement contractionary policies that rein in aggregate demand, usually by raising interest rates.
-Some central bankers have chosen, with varying degrees of success, to impose monetary discipline by fixing the exchange rate-tying the value of its currency to that of another currency, and thereby its monetary policy to that of another country.
+Some central bankers have chosen, with varying degrees of success, to impose monetary discipline by fixing the exchange rate-tying its currency to another currency and, therefore, its monetary policy to that of the country to which it is linked.
 However, when inflation is driven by global rather than domestic developments, such policies may not help.
 In 2008, when inflation rose across the globe on the back of high food and fuel prices, many countries allowed the high global prices to pass through to the domestic economy.
 In some cases the government may directly set prices (as some did in 2008 to prevent high food and fuel prices from passing through).
 Such administrative price-setting measures usually result in the government's accrual of large subsidy bills to compensate producers for lost income.